organix/crlf/BOSE.md

 `2#00000110` |`06` | `[` _count_ `]`      | size::Number count::Number ::Value\*n

-The end of the array is reached when then specified number of octets have been consumed, which should corresponding to decoding the matching count of elements (if specified).
+The end of the array is reached when then specified number of octets have been consumed, which should correspond to decoding the matching count of elements (if specified).
 A decoder may reject a mismatch.

 ### Object